 Malignant peripheral nerve sheath tumor

-Peripheral nerves are the nerves outside your brain and spinal cord.
-Tumors can develop from the cells that make up a nerve.
-These tumors usually develop randomly, but occasionally they are caused by a health condition or syndrome, such as neurofibromatosis (type 1 and type 2).
+The nerve sheath is the tissue that covers and protects the nerves.
+Nerve sheath tumors grow directly from the nerve itself.
+They usually develop randomly, but occasionally can be caused by a health condition or syndrome, such as neurofibromatosis (type 1 and type 2).

 - Benign peripheral nerve sheath tumor (e.g., neurofibromas, schwannomas)